dgplacenames/SPNle/README.md

+# SPNle

+This a Scottish place-name version of the clone below.
+Place-names taken from https://www.visionofbritain.org.uk/data/

 # React Wordle

 This is a clone project of the popular word guessing game we all know and love.
 Made using React, Typescript, and Tailwind.